 How Do You Gauge Your Own Bra Size

-In addition to various health conditions, a badly fitting bra may also do harm to your overall appearance; your boobs may look strange and bulky.
+In addition to various health conditions, a badly fitting bra may also do harm to your overall appearance: your boobs may look strange and bulky.
 Your posture may also get negatively affected.
-A well fitted bra, on the other hand, will make you look slimmer and your outfit will look good on you.
+A well fitted bra, on the other hand, will make you look slimmer and your outfit shine on you.

 You also need to find your exact bra measurement because there is a wide variety of bra sizes in the market.
 These sizes differ from country to country and from one manufacturer to the other.
 Add to this the fact that the bodies and breasts of women also vary and are not always in conformity with the sizes offered by different companies.
 Because of this, finding a properly fitted bra can be difficult for most women.

 It has always been recommended by bra experts that women, particularly those who have larger breast sizes, submit themselves to professional bra fittings in the lingerie departments in malls or specialty bra stores.
 If you cannot rely on these professional measurements or your self measurements done at home for any reason, then the best thing to do is to try on the bras that you want to purchase.
 You must also be able to identify the bra that fits from the one that does not.